Self-Supervised Point Cloud Registration with Deep Versatile Descriptors: Conclusion

 \section{Conclusion}

-This paper proposed a novel unsupervised representation for robust point cloud registration based on the DVDs, which take advantage of high dimensional features jointly obtained by global and local geometrics.
-Besides, the transformation awareness of the DVDs has been further enhanced by two additional tasks (reconstruction and normal estimation).
-Numerical experiments based on both the synthetic and real datasets revealed several critical features of the proposed registration algorithm: 1) Regardless of the datasets, it always results in the best performance against several competing ones; 2) It has robust performance in various scenes, such as unseen categories, serve noises, partial visibility, and even cross dataset evaluation; 3) It includes one primary task and two additional tasks.
-All of them contribute to the accurate registration, indicating the superiority of DVDs which encourages joint representations of the discriminative features; 4) The proposed local consistency loss could improve the performances of both correspondence-based and correspondence-free registration methods.
+This paper proposed a novel unsupervised representation for robust point cloud registration based on global and local descriptors.
+Besides, the transformation awareness of the proposed DVDs has been further enhanced by two auxiliary tasks (reconstruction and normal estimation).
+Numerical experiments revealed the superiority of the proposed registration algorithm: 1) It outperforms several unsupervised methods with lower computational complexity based on high transformation awareness descriptors.
+2) Owing to novel designs in the proposed DVDs, we obtain superior performance in one synthetic dataset and three real datasets over several challenging conditions, such as unseen objects/categories, cross/real-world datasets, and noise/outliers presence.
+3) The proposed local consistency loss is flexible and can be used to improve most existing methods.
+4) Efficiency and robustness verification also prove the feasibility of the proposed method in real-world intelligent transportation systems.

+Although the proposed method obtains promising results in indoor and outdoor point cloud registration tasks, there is room for improvement in large-scale point cloud processing.
+For example, the performance of the proposed descriptors will decrease if the large-scale point clouds contain extreme outliers and noises.
+As a result, future work will focus on improving the robustness.

 \ifCLASSOPTIONcaptionsoff

 \fi